garybgenett/gary-os/README.md

        version of GaryOS.
   2. Perform minor hacks to get working in a RAMdisk environment.
-These should **NOT** be done if planning to install to disk per the "Installation" section below.
+These should **NOT** be done if planning to install to disk per the [Installation](#installation) section below.
 They essentially disable available space checks, since the "portage" scripts expect to be using a physical disk.
 Commands to run:
      * `sed -i "s%has_space = False%has_space = True%g"
        /usr/lib/portage/pym/portage/package/ebuild/fetch.py`
      * `alias emerge="I_KNOW_WHAT_I_AM_DOING=true emerge"`